Teaching, Learning and the Curriculum

 - A specialist PE teacher and a specialist music teacher.

 - Participate in Advent and Lenten services in church.

 - Read prayers and scripture and perform liturgical dance in church.

 - Read at a variety of whole school and class Masses/services.

-- Be a member of the School Council, Sports Council, Eco Team or Chaplaincy Team.
+- Be a Global Guardian or a member of the School Council, Sports Council, Eco Team or Chaplaincy Team.

 - Extend writing skills through the half termly Big Write sessions.

 - Develop reading skills through the Reciprocal Reading approach.

 - Develop and use the language of debate through regular access to First Newspapers and associated activities

 - Develop and use correct mathematical vocabulary through the Mastery approach to mathematics